joonghle/gamechanger-crawlers/README.md

     - after a successful installation you should be able to run the following from the shell:
          ```shell
          chromedriver --version
+         # If MacOS blocks chromedriver from running because the app cannot be verified,
+         # Settings -> Privacy & Security -> Allow Chromedriver
          ```
 2. Install Miniconda or Anaconda (Miniconda is much smaller)
     - https://docs.conda.io/en/latest/miniconda.html